 The Group identified the following material promises in the arrangement: the granting of a non-exclusive license for research and preclinical development activities as well as the initial transfer of know-how and information to BMS.
 The Group determined the Option Exercise Fee is not offered at a significant and incremental discount.
 Accordingly, the Commercial Option is an option granted to BMS that does not represent a material right and, therefore, is not a performance obligation at the outset of the arrangement.
 The Group determined that the granting of the research license and the initial transfer of know-how were not distinct from one another and must be combined as a performance obligation (the "BMS Combined Performance Obligation").
 This is because BMS requires the know-how to derive benefit from the license.
-Based on these determinations, the Group identified one distinct performance obligation at the inception of the contract: the BMS Combined Performance Obligation.
-The Group further determined that the up-front payment of £3.1 million (\$3.5 million) constituted the entirety of the consideration included in the transaction price at contract inception, which was allocated to the BMS Combined Performance Obligation.
-The amount of the transaction price allocated to the BMS Combined Performance Obligation is recognized as or when the Group satisfies the performance obligation.
+Based on these determinations, the Group identified one distinct performance obligation at the up-front payment of £3.1 million (\$3.5 million) constituted the entirety of the consideration included in the transaction price at contract inception, which was allocated to the BMS Combined Performance Obligation is recognized as or when the Group satisfies the performance obligation.
+The Group determined that the BMS Combined Performance Obligation is recognized as or when the Group satisfies the performance obligation.
+The Group bettermined that the BMS Combined Performance Obligation is recognized as or when the Group satisfies the performance obligation.
 The Group determined that the BMS Combined Performance Obligation was recognized at a point-in-time, upon the delivery of the transfer of know-how and research license to BMS.